cortexlabs/cortex/docs/clients/cli.md

   cortex version [flags]

 Flags:
-  -e, --env string   environment to use (default "local") -h, --help         help for version
+  -e, --env string   environment to use
+  -h, --help         help for version
 ```